 Selenium is a crucial component of selenoproteins, such as glutathione peroxidase (GPx), which play a significant role in neutralizing ROS and supplementing selenium has been shown to increase GPx activity.65 66 Selenium may also induce phase II enzymes like GSTs and modulate the Nrf2 pathway for phase III.67 68

-Another property of selenium is its ability to mitigate liver damage induce by heavy metals like cadmium and mercury.69
+Another property of selenium is its ability to mitigate liver damage induced by heavy metals like cadmium and mercury.69

 Magnesium